 Douaumont Ossuary and Necropolis are located on the site of the Battle of Verdun, in the commune of Fleury-devant-Douaumont.

-They were created at the initiative of the Monsignor Ginisty.
+Both were created at the initiative of Monsignor Ginisty.

 The bishop of Verdun wanted to give a decent burial to the soldiers who fell during the battle.

 The Battle de Verdun indeed ended with the death of 300, 000 French and German soldiers.